 Look Beyond the Scale

-The MyDay Tracker provided incorporates SmartPointsTM, FitPointsTM and emotional fulfillment as key areas of focus for optimum health and happiness.
-Whether you’re using the Weight Watchers app or through Weight Watchers Online, you’ll be able to save recipes and snacks so that they can be easily added to your daily food log.
-Thousands of Weight Watchers recipes and articles will help you to live a fulfilled life
+The WW app is a great way to track your SmartPointsTM, FitPointsTM and emotional fulfillment as key areas of focus for optimum health and happiness.
+You’ll be able to save recipes and snacks so that they can be easily added to your daily food log.
+Thousands of WW recipes and articles will help you to cook tasty and satisfying meals

 Box of snacks